|

 Ever since the tender age of 2, my husband has enjoyed catching fish.
 Yes, the age of two.

 He has been fishing for four decades now.
-He has learned a trick or two, none of which I am able to share with you.
-My husband was kind enough to let me share with you a couple of pictures of his recent catch – a 7 pound, 14-ounce largemouth bass.
+He has learned a trick or two, none of which I can share with you.
+My husband was kind enough to let me share a couple of pictures of his catch – a 7-pound, 14-ounce largemouth bass.
 For the record, he strongly believes in catch and release.
 This beauty was returned to the river after pictures were taken.

 Large mouth bass.